byexamples/byexample/docs/usage.rst

     bar

-This is because most of the time an empty new line is added for aesthetics purposes in the example or produced by the interpreter as an artifact.
+This is because most of the time an empty new line is added for aesthetics purposes in the example or produced by the runner/interpreter as an artifact.

 Diff algorithms